Sierra Leone president declares rape a national emergency

-Sierra Leone's president has officially declared a national emergency on rape and sexual violence in a major step toward addressing the issue in the West African nation.
+Sierra Leone's president has declared a national emergency over rape and sexual violence, saying perpetrators are getting younger and their acts more violent.

-Bio said he wants to bring awareness since thousands of cases are unreported because of a culture of silence or indifference.

-He said he has now made sexual penetration of minors punishable by life imprisonment.
+Those who sexually assault minors will face life in imprison, the president declared, saying that some 70 percent of victims are under age 15.
 The current law carries a maximum penalty of 15 years, and very few cases have been prosecuted.

+"With this declaration, I have also directed the following: that all government hospitals must provide free medical treatment and certificate to every victim of rape and sexual abuse," he said.

 Sign Up and Save